~ Physiologic Postpartum Carefor the Birth Giver ~ ("Mother Roasting" & "Postpartum Sealing")

 Safe space to share any thoughts, feelings, experiences which may want to be expressed;

-Any of the following body work:
+Any of the following body-based care:

 Traditional Physiologic Postpartum care: